First Job? How to Create (and Stick With) a Budget

 Paying for things with a debit card or using actual cash might help with overspending; find a method that works for you.

 Write down everything you spend money on for three months.
 And I mean everything--morning latte, dry cleaning bill, Uber and Lyft rides, etc. You might be surprised at how much money goes to things that you could probably do without.

 On the other hand, this exercise might help identify some items that have relatively small price tags but are very satisfying purchases nonetheless.
 That, for me, is the perfect intersection.

-Do You Really Need Cable?
+Do You Really Need All Those Services?